MicrosoulV3/TorrentTrader-v3/README.md

 ## Step 4: Set Up Gmail App Password

+Make sure 2 factor authentication is on for the gmail account you want to use.

 Go to [https://myaccount.google.com](https://myaccount.google.com), type **"app password"** into the search bar, and create a new app password.
 DO NOT use the password that logs into the email account

 Google will give you a 16-character password **with spaces**.
 Remove the spaces and use it as your `mail_smtp_pass` in `config.php`.